ASFOpenSARlab/opensarlab-cluster/README.md

     - **Feature Items**: Potential features or improvements to existing features that would be beneficial to include.
 Organized according to my priority estimates which may need to be revised.
     - **Security Items**: Potentially security relevant issues that should be addressed before leaving a deployment unsupervised.
 - **System Overview**: An overview of the system as it is currently
-- **System Setup**: A guide on how to set up the current system
 - **Configuration**: Information on various the configurable variables in the jupyterhub_config file (both default Jupyterhub configurables and BotoSpawner specific ones) and what the requirements of this type of system are.
+- **AWS Resource Setup**: A guide on setting up the current configurations of the AWS resources used by the system.
+- **System Setup**: A guide on how to set up the current system.
 - **Speculative Advice**: My advice based on what I've learned about the Jupyterhub system so far on specific topics that may or may not be of value.
 - **Resources**: Resources that I found useful creating the current system, hopefully they will also be helpful to others.